GARBRAND HOOKER, Susan Harkes (8GGM, 1593-1676) |

 Buried in Beech Plain Cemetery, Sandisfield.

-HURD, Frelove KIBBE SMITH (1749-1840) |
+HURD, Frelove KIBBE SMITH (1749-1840) Not mentioned in Grandpa Daniel’s will.

 Buried in Sandisfield Center Cemetery.

-HURD, Rebecca SMITH (4GGM, 1750-1806) |
+HURD, Rebecca SMITH (4GGM, 1750-1806) Buried in Beech Plain Cemetery, Sandisfield.

-Daughter of Benjamin and Ruth Smith, married Daniel HURD.
+Daughter of Benjamin and Ruth Smith, married Daniel Hurd.